 Later, as the almost mandatory afternoon rain began to gently fall, we heard a rustle that was louder than that of the capuchin monkey in the trees.
 As I quickly grabbed my camera and cursed the brooding weather, a big black howler monkey passed through the jungle in front of the house, sometimes leaping, at other times swinging in the rain from tree to tree.

-We were sad to leave Casa Elsa and the daily drop-ins by uninvited guests, but Susan said we wouldn’t be disappointed at The Beach House.
+We were sad to leave Casa Elsa and the daily drop-ins by uninvited guests, but Susan said we wouldn’t be disappointed at The Beach House, where she said the monkey business would continue.

 On our second day there, I arrived back at the house after a surf, only to find a visitor blocking the gate.
 It wasn’t a tourist gawking at the beautiful beachfront property, but a capuchin monkey staring at me.
 He wandered off and as I made my way up the path to the house, I yelled out to Lara “They’re here!” only to look up and see several monkeys on the balcony above where Lara was lying in the sun.
 They were here alright!